How to Make Websites ADA Compliant: Why You Need to Prioritize ADA Compliance for Your eCommerce Store

 The Benefits of ADA Compliance

-Investing time and effort into making your Shopify store more ADA compliant offers numerous benefits for your business outside of legal protection too:
+Investing time and effort into making your Shopify store more ADA-compliant doesn’t just protect you legally – it’s good for business too:

-Expanded Audience: By removing accessibility barriers, you open your doors to millions of potential customers with disabilities who may have previously been unable to engage with your brand.
+By removing accessibility barriers, you open your doors to millions of potential customers with disabilities who couldn’t engage with your brand before.

-Improved SEO: Many web accessibility best practices, such as using alt text and header tags, also contribute to better search engine optimization, leading to increased visibility and traffic.
+Many web accessibility best practices, like alt text and header tags, also boost your search rankings leading to increased visibility and traffic.

-Enhanced User Experience: Web accessibility improvements benefit all users, not just those with disabilities.
-Clear navigation, readable text, and well-organized web content lead to higher satisfaction and better conversion rates.
+Web accessibility improvements benefit all users, not only those with disabilities.
+Clear navigation, readable text, and well-organized web content result in higher satisfaction and better conversion rates.

-In the fast-paced world of eCommerce, it's easy to prioritize design, marketing, and growth strategies while overlooking the critical importance of web accessibility.
-However, failing to make your Shopify store ADA compliant not only excludes potential customers but also puts your business at risk of becoming a target for predatory lawsuits.
+In the fast-paced world of eCommerce, it's easy to prioritize design, marketing, and growth strategies while pushing accessibility to the bottom of your to-do list.

 Hi!
 If we haven't already met, I'm Laura!
 Founder of Dolgify and author of this little blog.
 I help small to mid-sized merchants build stores and stories their customers deserve.
 If you liked this post and want to learn more, here are a few ways you can connect with me: